-When it comes to language use, we want to clarify what is and is not acceptable.
-It’s perfectly acceptable for caregivers to use swearing to express how they’re feeling.
-It is not acceptable to direct any swears at any other users in the chat (including you, the moderator).
+It’s perfectly acceptable for caregivers to use strong language or curse to express how they’re feeling.
+It is not acceptable to direct any swears at any other members (including you, the moderator).

 “Get the f*** out of my face, I don’t need your advice!”

 “Everyone is so stupid here!
 Why doesn’t anyone f***ing care about what I’m saying?!”

 “New handbags direct from warehouse, save 20-50% Click here!”